 A Wave-Particle Theory of Conscious Awareness (A Philosophical Viewpoint)

-To explain consciousness we must explain not just sensations but how a three-dimensional world is perceived without relying on an inner eye that can make sense of depth cues etc. because if the brain constructs a 3D model of the world, who or what perceives the model?
-Both problems are tackled in the book, as well as aesthetics and morality.
+To explain consciousness we must explain not just sensations but how a three-dimensional world is perceived without relying on an inner eye (or homunculus) that can make sense of depth cues etc. Both problems are tackled here as well as language, aesthetics and morality.

 1146311813